If you are over 65, blind or disabled, the income limit to receive medicaid is equal to 100% of the poverty level. There is a limit on resources.

 Whose Income/Medical Bills are Counted Toward the Deductible?

 In Medicaid, your spouse's income must be counted in determining eligibility.
 Likewise, a parent's income must be counted when determining eligibility for a child.
 Because these individuals’ income is counted, their medical bills may be applied to the Medicaid deductible.
-For additional information about deductibles, refer to the Medicaid Deductible Fact Sheet.

 How do I apply for Medicaid?